subham9499/OpenLANE-Workshop/README.md

 ### Invoking OpenLane

-Go to openlane directory and type '$./flow.tcl' to invoke the openlane tool
+Go to openlane directory and type `./flow.tcl` to invoke the openlane tool

 ![](/images/2.png)

   - ./flow.tcl is the script which runs the OpenLANE flow
   - OpenLANE can be run interactively or in autonomous mode.
-  - To run it interactively we use the command '$/flow.tcl -interactive'
+  - To run it interactively we use the command `/flow.tcl -interactive`
-  - To run it in autonomous we use the command '$/flow.tcl -design <design name>'
+  - To run it in autonomous we use the command `/flow.tcl -design <design name>'

 ### Package Importing